saulpw/visidata/dev/design/169-settings.md

 - a.
 User input and the command-line options always override stored defaults.
 - b. `.visidatarc` can set options explicitly for any layer.
 - c.
 Settings are named globally uniquely.
 - d.
 These layers may apply to any of these settings.
-The first applicable layer is used:
+This is the resolution order (the first applicable layer is used):

    1. in session via meta-sheet
    2. command line (options only)